erasmus-without-paper/ewp-specs-sec-reqencr-rsa-aes128gcm/README.md

    allow [regular TLS encryption][reqencr-tls], then you will simply process the request (already decrypted by TLS layer).

- * If the client doesn't use any of the supported authentication methods, then you MUST respond with HTTP 400 error response, with a proper `<developer-message>` (it SHOULD describe the reason why you consider the request to be invalid).
+ * If the client doesn't use any of the supported encryption methods (e.g. it uses an unknown `Content-Encoding`), or is not using `ewp-rsa-aes128gcm` while you explicitly require it (via your manifest file), then you MUST respond with HTTP 415 error response, with a proper `<developer-message>` (it SHOULD describe the reason why you consider the request to be invalid).

 ### Verify the HTTP method